 This will highlight any good things you must keep doing.
-Also, it may bring out certain issues in your sales funnel which can be improved.
+Also, it may bring out certain issues in your sales funnel that can be improved.

 Like the Welcome campaign, the Renewal campaigns must be automated to reduce the load on sales reps.

-This series is for paying customers whose contracts are about to expire soon.
+This series is for paying customers whose paid subscriptions are about to expire soon.
 They have already spent some time using your products and know all the benefits inside out.
 They're happy with what you offer.

-So, the content in these emails is just a reminder that their contract period is about to expire and they must renew soon.
+So, the content in these emails is just a reminder that their subscription is about to expire and they must renew soon.

 Most people won't even remember their renewal dates.
-The strong psychological barrier of giving money to someone works powerfully against this cause.
+The strong psychological barrier of giving money to someone works powerfully against it.
 A customer is much less likely to miss out on their renewals if they're regularly reminded of it.
-Hence, renewal drip series must be spread out throughout the last month, and not sent as a one-time reminder email.
+Hence, renewal drip emails must be spread out over the last month, and not sent as a one-time reminder email.

 Successful, uninterrupted operation plays a key role when the customer is renewing.
 If they have had a lot of problems in the contract period, they would obviously not want to renew.

 You must help such customers make a decision in your favor.
-You can make your own job easier by showing the outright savings that they had with your services.
-Focus on non-monetary factors well.
-Did they see new contracts, or performance improvements?
-How much time did they save by using your tool?
+You can make your own job easier by showing the outright savings that they've had by buying from you.
+Focus on non-monetary factors as well.

 Concrete numbers and charts will be helpful here.
-They make the customer recall all the good things they have accomplished with you.
+They make the customer recall all the benefits they've reaped by purchasing from your brand.

-There may be exceptional situations where the customer may want to switch out and ditch your product at the end of the paying cycle.
+There may be exceptional cases where the customer may want to switch out at the end of the paying cycle.
 To prevent this from happening, your customer service team must constantly keep doing a doing health check in the last month.
-They have to make sure that the customer remains satisfied and all his doubts are answered.
+They have to make sure that the customer remains satisfied and all their doubts are answered.
 If you try to solve all of the problems before the customer is close to renewal, you might persuade them against moving out.

-The email frequency here will be lesser than the Top of the Mind campaign, as you don’t know if the customer is ready to buy again.
+The email frequency here will be lower than that of the Top of the Mind campaign, as you don’t know if the customer is willing to buy again.

-There needs to be a novelty to the emails you send when trying to re-engage a dead part of your list.
-A new infographic, a proof-of-concept blog post, a case study and other types of "cool" content is needed here.
-It should be unique enough to prompt the prospect to take an action.
-Once they start engaging through such emails, it indicates that they’re ready to be re-nurtured.
+There needs to be a novelty to the emails in this campaign.
+A new infographic, a proof-of-concept blog post, a case study and other types of "cool" content are needed here.
+It should be unique enough to prompt the customer to take an action.